thomasclarke1969/documentation/resources/android/push-notification-guide.md

 2. Name your project and click `Create`

 ![image alt text](android-push-1.jpg)

 2. Select your newly created project from the project menu and note the numeric `Project Number`.
 You will need to input this number into the Layer Dashboard.
-It will also be used when initializing the Layer SDK in your applicaiton.
+It will also be used when initializing the Layer SDK in your application.

 ![image alt text](android-push-2.jpg)